-If any value different than 72 dBa is used, include the "optional Acoustical Noise Test" in paragraph SPECIAL FACTORY TESTS, to verify that the equipment furnished meets the more stringent requirement.
-The test parameters (height and range) are included in
+If 68 dBa is specifically required by the Activity because of the location of the converter, include the "optional Acoustical Noise Test" in paragraph SPECIAL FACTORY TESTS, to verify that the equipment furnished meets the more stringent requirement.
+The test parameters (height and range) are included in that paragraph.